Medoceo

 12 / 25

-12. Which of the following is NOT part of the plasma membrane of a cell?
+12. Which of the following is NOT a component of the cell plasma membrane?

 13 / 25